Quintez1/active-directory/README.md

 This lab focuses on deploying Active Directory in an Azure environment.
 You'll set up a Domain Controller and a client machine, configure Active Directory Domain Services, create user accounts, and join the client machine to the domain.
 This project helps you gain practical experience in managing and deploying Active Directory for user and resource management. <br />

 <h2>Environments and Technologies Used</h2>

 - Azure Portal
-- Windows 10 VM
+- Windows Server 2022 VM (Domain Controller)
-- Ubuntu Linux VM
+- Windows 10 VM (Client)
+- Active Directory Domain Services (AD DS)
-- Wireshark
+- PowerShell
-- Network Security Groups (NSGs)
-- Remote Desktop Protocol (RDP)

 <h2>Operating Systems Used </h2>